scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** melee
 - **Level Required:** 3/9/14

 Jump up to your Strength score in tiles.
 This movement does not provoke opportunity attacks.
-When you land all adjacent creatures make a Strength save against your Athletics check.
+When you land all adjacent creatures make a Strength save against your Athletics challenge.
 On fail they are staggered.

-***Enhanced:*** Add an enhanced die to your Athletics check.
+***Enhanced:*** Add an enhanced die to your Athletics challenge.
 You have combat advantage against creatures staggered by this maneuver until the start of your next turn.

 ***Superior:*** You may use another maneuver immediately after using this one.